AnyDSL/MimIR/docs/phases.md

 While annexes are being rewritten, [`mim::RWPhase::is_bootstrapping()`](@ref mim::RWPhase::is_bootstrapping) is `true`.

 This matters because annexes may depend on one another.
-During bootstrapping, rewrites that require other annexes to already exist in the new world may need to be deferred or skipped.
+During bootstrapping, rewrites that refer to other annexes may need to be deferred or skipped, since those annexes might not yet exist in the new world.

 ### Optional Pre-Analysis